 When Thoreau said most men lead lives of quiet desperation, I’m pretty sure he was talking about cleaning the bathroom.
 Or the mountains of laundry that loom menacingly on couches throughout the land.
-Or the 573 unanswered emails that glare at you accusingly every time you log into Outlook.
+Or the 573 unanswered emails that glare at you accusingly every time you log in.
 I took some 300 level literature courses in college, so I know what I’m talking about.
 Trust me.

 It’s very easy to convince yourself to do nothing if you feel like you are already failing.
 You had a donut for breakfast, so why bother with a healthy meal?
 You’ve already wasted half an hour playing Candy Crush or gleaning crucial information about what your friends had for lunch from Instagram or Facebook or clicking those fascinating links at the end of each Buzzfeed article you read.
 What are another few minutes?
 The laundry’s already languished in the dryer for two days.
 There’s no sense, really, in taking it out and folding it.
 Isn’t that what the fluff button is for?
 If you thought the fluff button was something else, you’ve wasted WAY more than half an hour clicking links.
 If you know what I mean.